mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **How do I submit an off-cycle budget?**

-* To submit an off-cycle budget, please refer to the Handbook under the [Budget section](https://handbook.mattermost.com/operations/finance/spending-company-money/budget).
+* To submit an off-cycle budget, refer to the Handbook under the [Budget section](https://handbook.mattermost.com/operations/finance/spending-company-money/budget).

 **Is an off-cycle budget request required before submitting an PO on Accrualify?**